Kennedy Plaza: 19th Century

 In the 18th century, the area that is now Kennedy Plaza was part of the Great Salt Cove—an estuary formed by the confluence of the Moshassuck and Woonasquatucket Rivers.
-Over the two decades of the 19th century, Providence's manufacturing economy experienced rapid growth, outpacing the infrastructure needed to distribute these goods to domestic markets.
-To address this problem, companies like the Boston and Providence Railroad and Providence and Worcester Railroad.
-While the Boston and Providence railroad located their Rhode Island terminus in the peripheral Fox Point neighborhood, the Providence and Worcester Railroad fought considerably to establish a rail terminal in Providence's commercial center.
+In the early 19th century, Providence's manufacturing economy experienced rapid growth, outpacing the infrastructure needed to distribute these goods to domestic markets.
+To address this problem, companies like the Boston and Providence Railroad and Providence and Worcester Railroad constructed rail lines connecting Providence with other regional markets.
+While the Boston and Providence Railroad located its Rhode Island terminus in the peripheral Fox Point neighborhood, the Providence and Worcester Railroad fought considerably to establish a rail terminal in Providence's commercial center.
 In 1846, the city granted the company permission to fill in a portion of the Great Salt Cove and erect a rail yard and terminal facing Exchange Street.
 Over the following two years, the Providence and Worcester Railroad erected Providence's first Union Station – a Lombard Romanesque building defined by two towering spires.
 The construction of the station created the area – termed Exchange Place – as the nucleus of rail transport in the city.

 Exchange Place, ca. 1890.
 City Hall at center; to its right is the First Union Station, where Burnside park currently exists.

 Between 1875 and 1878, the city of Providence constructed City Hall to the immediate southwest of the station.
 The municipality contemporaneously erected a fire station at the opposite extremity of the plaza.

 In 1896 Union Station suffered a catastrophic fire.
 At the time of its destruction, work had already begun on the construction of a new, significantly larger Union Station to its immediate north; this station opened in 1898.
 The area formerly occupied by the original station was landscaped and opened as City Hall Park.